Shane32/GraphQL.AspNetCore3/migration.md

 Supports building user contexts after authentication has occurred for WebSocket connections; supports and returns media type of `application/graphql+json` by default.

+Support for ASP.NET Core 2.1 added, tested with .NET Core 2.1 and .NET Framework 4.8.

 ## 2.1.0

 Authentication validation rule and support